 On Friday, 31st October, 2014, Microsoft's MSN Messenger service, then known as Windows Live Messenger, breathed its final breath.
 Personally, I was devastated.
 I bet millions of other people were, too!

 Do you long for the days when you'd run home from school, fire up your PC and sign straight into MSN to chat with your friends?
 Do you pine for those cute emojis and winks?
 Do you wish you could just have one more water balloon fight?
 Oh, and what about those sounds?
 Well, cry no more, my nostalgic friends!
 I've found the perfect solution!
-It's known as Escargot!
+It's known as Escargot Chat!

 Tab to the email address field and type your email address.
 Remember, it can be any email address!

 Tab to the password field and type a password.
 Make sure that you use a strong password with upper case (capital) letters, lower case letters and numbers.
 If you just use you're dog's name, you'll know doubt be hacked straight away.
-This applies to any online account you create, not just MSN!
+This applies to any online account you create, not just Escargot!

 Finally, click the create account button.
 Your registration is now complete!